blender/blender/doc/python_api/rst/info_quickstart.rst

    >>> C.scene.objects
    bpy.data.scenes['Scene'].objects

-Note that these types reference Blender's data so modifying them is immediately visible.
+Note that these types reference Blender's data so modifying them is visible immediately.

 Mathutils Types
 ---------------

-Used for vectors, quaternion, eulers, matrix and color types, accessible from :mod:`mathutils`
+Accessible from :mod:`mathutils` are vectors, quaternions, Euler angles, matrix and color types.
 Some attributes such as :class:`bpy.types.Object.location`, :class:`bpy.types.PoseBone.rotation_euler` and :class:`bpy.types.Scene.cursor_location`
 can be accessed as special math types which can be used together and manipulated in various useful ways.